mchl02/Javascript-Practice/README.md

 # Javascript-practice
-Place to practice all java script code
+Place to practice all java script code (Learning a new language)